Xanadu (musical): Broadway production

-Xanadu began previews on Broadway on May 23, 2007, at the Helen Hayes Theatre and opened on July 10, 2007.
+Xanadu began previews on Broadway on May 23, 2007, at the Helen Hayes Theatre and opened on July 10.
 The production was directed by Christopher Ashley and choreographed by Dan Knechtges, with sets by David Gallo, lighting by Howell Binkley, costumes by David Zinn, sound by T. Richard Fitzgerald and Carl Cassella, and projections by Zachary Borovay.
 The key producers were Robert Ahrens, Tara Smith, and Brian Swibel.

 The production included a considerable amount of skating for the characters Kira and Sonny, and the set extended over the orchestra pit partly into the audience.
 The show was presented partially in the round, with some audience members seated on benches on the stage.
 Like several other recent Broadway shows, a small cast was used, and the relatively short show (90 minutes) was played without intermission.
 James Carpinello was cast as Sonny and played the role during May and June previews.
-The actor injured his foot rollerskating during a rehearsal on June 12, 2007.
-Cast members Andre Ward and Curtis Holbrook alternated in the role of Sonny until Carpinello's replacement, Cheyenne Jackson, assumed the role on June 21, 2007.
+The actor injured his foot rollerskating during a rehearsal on June 12 the same year.
+Cast members Andre Ward and Curtis Holbrook alternated in the role of Sonny until Carpinello's replacement, Cheyenne Jackson, assumed the role on June 21.

-The opening night cast included Jackson as Sonny Malone, Kerry Butler as Kira, Tony Roberts as Danny Maguire, and Jackie Hoffman and Mary Testa as "evil" Muse sisters, part of a new plot twist introduced in the Broadway version.
+The opening night cast included Jackson as Sonny Malone, Kerry Butler as Kira, Tony Roberts as Danny Maguire and Zeus, and Jackie Hoffman and Mary Testa as "evil" Muse sisters, part of a new plot twist introduced in the Broadway version.
 Olivia Newton-John (star of the film) and composer John Farrar attended on opening night and joined the cast on stage during the curtain call.
 Whoopi Goldberg replaced Hoffman for a six-week run on July 28.

 The production closed on September 28, 2008, after 49 previews and 513 performances.

 First U.S. Tour

-The tour opened at La Jolla Playhouse in San Diego, California, on November 11, 2008, and played until December 31, 2008.
+The tour opened at La Jolla Playhouse in San Diego, California, on November 11, 2008, and played until December 31.
 A Chicago run of the production began in January 2009 preceding the U.S. national tour.
-The Chicago run ended on March 29, 2009, and the production ran in Tokyo for a month.
+The Chicago run ended on March 29, and the production ran in Tokyo for a month.
 Elizabeth Stanley played Kira, and Max von Essen portrayed Sonny in the La Jolla, Chicago, and Tokyo runs of the production.
-The new U.S. national tour opened on December 15, 2009, in Costa Mesa, California, with Stanley and Von Essen.
+The new U.S. national tour opened on December 15 the same year, in Costa Mesa, California, with Stanley and Von Essen.

 Cancelled second U.S. Tour

 The second U.S. Tour of Xanadu was scheduled to begin in September 2019.
 This production would have starred former RuPaul's Drag Race contestants Ginger Minj and Jinkx Monsoon as Melpomene/Medusa and Calliope/Aphrodite respectively.
-On September 20, 2019, it was announced that the tour has been canceled because of "soft ticket sales in certain markets".
+On September 20, the tour was canceled because of "soft ticket sales in certain markets".